zaari/nmea-parser/README.md

 [docsrs-image]: https://docs.rs/nmea-parser/badge.svg
 [docsrs]: https://docs.rs/nmea-parser

-This [Rust] crate aims to cover the most important [AIS] and [GNSS] sentences.
+This [Rust] crate aims to cover the most important [AIS] and [GNSS] NMEA 0183 sentences.
 It supports both class A and B types of AIS.

 ## Usage